What Does Full Coverage Auto Insurance Actually Cover?

 Generally, if the cost of your full coverage insurance is more than 10% of the value of your car, you can consider reducing or removing some of your coverage.
 Because insurance only covers the current value of your vehicle, paying more than 10% of your car’s value for insurance may provide diminishing returns.

-Be sure to speak with your insurance agent to ensure you are maintaining the minimum insurance coverage required in your state, and to minimize the chance that you’ll be personally responsible for any gaps if you cause an accident.
+Be sure to speak with your insurance agent to ensure you maintain the minimum insurance coverage required in your state and minimize the chance that you’ll be personally responsible for any gaps if you cause an accident.

 How to find affordable full coverage auto insurance